 “The research shows many owners already use some of the best DIY techniques to help cool down pets, such as ice cubes in water bowls and toys stuffed with frozen dog food treat paste or water.
 They can also provide shade in the garden and an area of soil they can dig and lie in.

 "Most importantly, owners should be mindful of only taking their dogs out very early or late in the day.”

 Luckily, 66% of owners are already doing so.
 Sometimes this means that dogs might be getting less exercise, so Dr Muncaster recommends increasing training activities at home.

 If you can’t time your walks for the coolest hours of the day and you do go out “take cold bottles of water and travel bowls with you,” she says.

-If you suspect your dog is having a heatstroke, immediately contact a veterinary professional.
+If you suspect your dog is suffering heatstroke, immediately contact the nearest vet practice.